-This is the third (and final) in a series of posts addressing some reservations about the validity and usefulness of meta-analyses in education.
+This is the third in a series of posts addressing some reservations about the validity and usefulness of meta-analyses in education.
 I started writing these posts after reading a thoughtful piece from Dr Deb Netolicky outlining some of her concerns with Evidence for Learning’s Teaching & Learning Toolkit (the Toolkit).

 For further background, you can read the other two posts, covering concerns about how schools might approach the Toolkit and whether meta-analysis oversimplifies and loses context from the underlying studies, Part 1 here and Part 2 here.